xetal-nv/Python-API/README.md

-# Python-Kinsei-Client
+# Python Kinsei Client

-The Kinsei libraries for python with usage examples
+This module provides the libraries for the standard use of a Kinsei system.

+Libraries can be found in the ./libs folder including inline documentation.
+Examples of usage of the libraries can be found in the ./examples including inline documentation.

+In case of further help please contact us at contact@xetal.eu